jimeh/common-flow/common-flow.md

        source branch.
 This MUST be done by rebasing the change branch on top of the source branch.
 To be clear you MUST NOT merge a source branch into a change branch.
+    4. After rebasing a change branch on top of its source branch you MUST push the change branch to the remote server.
+This will require you do a force push, and you SHOULD use the "--force-with-lease" git push option.
-    4. To merge a change branch into its merge target branch, you MUST open a "pull request" (or equivalent) so others can review and approve your changes.
+    5. To merge a change branch into its merge target branch, you MUST open a "pull request" (or equivalent) so others can review and approve your changes.
-    5. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
+    6. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
 This is especially important if the merge target is the master branch.
-    6. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you do this by creating a pull request and discuss the changes with others there.
+    7. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you do this by creating a pull request and discuss the changes with others there.
 3. Versioning